Adding Flywheel Inertia

 Hole Saw Trick

 The adjacent photo shows a trick I learned from a friend when he heard I was having trouble using a hole saw in metal.
 Basically, you need to drill a small hole through the material under the saw kerf to let the chips fall out.
 This worked really well!
-I only drilled a single hole but two or more would have allowed a fast feed rate.
-The hole saw worked so well that if I ever make another flywheel weight, I would buy the proper diameter hole saw to rough the OD as well.
+I only drilled a single hole but two or more would have allowed a faster feed rate.
+The hole saw worked so well that if I ever make another flywheel weight, I will buy the proper diameter hole saw to rough the OD as well.

 Side views compare the standard flywheel weights with my copper-tungsten versions.